micolous/grpc-asgi-django-demo/docs/demo.md

   The project that this was derived was built using GitLab CI, automatically pushed builds to AWS ECR, and was deployed to AWS ECS on Fargate.
 All of the infrastructure for that was declared using Terraform.

+  Including that here is complicated, and highly specific to that deployment.

 - There are no linters, type checks or tests in this demo.